-The financial report has been prepared on a historical cost basis, except for properties classified as property and equipment, which are measured at fair value.
+The financial report has been prepared on a historical cost basis, except for freehold land and building classified as property and equipment, which are measured at fair value.

 The financial statements comprise the financial results of the Group and its subsidiaries as at 30 June each year.
 Subsidiaries are fully consolidated from the date on which control is obtained by the Group and cease to be consolidated from the date at which the Group ceases to have control.